write2defend/study-timetable/README.md

 # 🗓️ My Study Timetable

-This is a simple HTML + CSS web project displaying a 4-week study schedule.
+This is a simple HTML + CSS & JavaScript web project displaying a 4-week study schedule.
 It helps track subjects, study times, and locations across different days of the week.
+Users can change subjects, places, and timings to suit their needs.

 ---